 Code JFABD Issued DRAFT/19

-Homeless students in the district will have access to the education and other services needed to ensure that an opportunity is available to meet the same academic achievement standards to which all students are held.
+In accordance with federal and state law, the district will ensure that homeless students are provided with equal access to its educational programs and services comparable to those provided to other students in the schools; are not segregated on the basis of their status as homeless; and are provided transportation to and from the homeless student’s school of origin.

-A liaison for students in homeless situations will be designated by the district to carry out duties as required by law.
+The superintendent will appoint a liaison for students to carry out duties as required by law in homeless situations.

 The district will ensure that homeless students are not stigmatized or segregated on the basis of their status.
 A homeless student will be admitted to the district school in the attendance area in which the student is actually living or to the student’s school of origin as requested by the parent/guardian and in accordance with the student’s best interest.
 Transportation will be provided to and from the student’s school of origin at the request of the parent/guardian or, in the case of an unaccompanied student, the district’s liaison for homeless students.